AkosUzonyi/Tarock/api.md

 - playerInfos.turn: Whether the player name should be highlighted, indicating that it's their turn.
 Most of the time exactly one player has a true value here (except a few cases, for example folding).
 - playerInfos.team: Used for coloring the name of the player, indicating which team they are in.
 Null means the authenticated player doesn't know which team the other player is in.
 - playerInfos.tarockFoldCount: Count of folded tarocks of the player.
 0 before folding.
+- playerInfos.visibleFoldedCards: The list folded cards by the player visible to anybody.
+In case the caller player folds tarocks, those appear here.
 - playerInfos.currentTrickCard: The cards played in the current trick by the player.
 - playerInfos.previousTrickCard: The cards played in the previous trick by each player.
 - statistics.callerCardPoints: The sum of the values of the card won by the caller team.